Video assistant referee: Criticism

 In February 2019, UEFA issued guidance which stated that players who made a "TV-screen" hand gesture should result in a yellow card.
 "Excessively using the 'review' (TV screen) signal" is now listed as a caution for which a player may receive a yellow card in the Laws of the Game.
 Early uses of VAR in the Premier League, at the beginning of the 2019–20 season, were described as confusing to both coaches and fans with the decision making often inconsistent.
 By 2022 the application of VAR in the Premier League was still subject to criticism.
 On 3 September 2022, games involving Chelsea, West Ham United, Newcastle United, Crystal Palace, Brentford and Leeds United all contained contentious VAR decisions.

+Premier League officials were criticized for taking lucrative jobs in the Middle East.
+In the match between Tottenham Hotspur and Liverpool on 30 September 2023, the VAR Darren England made a decision that led to the disallowance of a valid goal scored by Luis Diaz.
+England was alleged of losing focus because he had taken an eight-hour flight back from the United Arab Emirates along with Dan Cook, the assistant VAR.
+The situation further complicated when it was revealed that England and Cook had been in the UAE to supervise a Pro League game.
+They reportedly received a payment of £15-20k for this duty.

+In VAR matches the assistant referees who decide on offsides are required to avoid raising the flag for an offside decision until the play proceeds to a natural conclusion, unless the offside is extremely obvious.
+This allows a team who might have been called for an offside offence to instead continue and score a goal to be checked by VAR.
+When play continues there is the chance of an injury occurring that might not before the introduction of VAR.
+Team-mates Rui Patricio and Conor Coady collided with each other in a game against Liverpool after a delayed offside call allowed play to continue and Fernando Muslera suffered a double leg break after a collision with opposition striker Milan Škoda following a delayed offside call in December 2021.

+The Premier League introduced semi-automated offside technology on 12 April 2025.
+This technology removes the human error aspect of detecting when the ball has been kicked and placing the lines onto players and to pitch level, making it quicker and more accurate.

 Competitions using VAR

 Competitions which include VAR confirmed matches are "live" matches, i.e. where the VARs have contact with the referee on the field of play and therefore may have an impact on the decision making.

 There is also an idea of implementing VAR in futsal matches.